-Nesseled under the Dublin wall of Fame you could easily miss this beautiful Sicilian cafe.
-We only went in for a quick hot drink to warm up, but once we we’re inside I ordered a hot chocolate and couldn’t resist trying a slice of the Nutella cake.
-The nutella cake was thick and delicious but the real winner was the hot chocolate.
+Nestled under the Dublin wall of Fame you could easily miss this beautiful Sicilian cafe.
+We only went in for a quick hot drink to warm up, but once we’re inside I ordered a hot chocolate and couldn’t resist trying a slice of the Nutella cake.
+The Nutella cake was thick and delicious but the real winner was the hot chocolate.
 When it arrived I was pleasantly shocked, it was basically a little cup of molten chocolate and tasted like heaven.
 This is hands down the best hot chocolate I’ve ever had!
 I already want to go back just to try this again.
 Although I did quickly find myself regretting ordering both.
 I left feeling sick but so satisfied.

-Cheap eat for lunch
+Cheap eats for lunch

 Finding somewhere cheap to eat in Dublin can be tricky, like many capital cities your average lunch will set you back about €13.
 So when we saw this new York style pizza deli selling pizza by the slice we knew we were on to a winner.
-You can get a drink, pizza slice and chips for €5, what a bargin!
+You can get a drink, pizza slice and chips for €5, what a bargain!
 It’s ideally located just on the edge of temple bar opposite the main shopping street next to the shops I would really recommend if your just looking for a quick cheap bite.

 The port house